mcci-catena/model4841-firmware-production/README.md

 - Data is prepared using port 5 format 0x21, and transmitted to the network.

-- The sketch uses [gb88/SGPC3](https://github.com/gb88/SGPC3) library to measure TVOC value and transmit over network.
+- The sketch uses [mcci-catena/SGPC3](https://github.com/mcci-catena/SGPC3) library to measure TVOC value and transmit over network.
+This library is based on the [gb88/SGPC3](https://github.com/gb88/SGPC3) library, with light modifications for LoRaWAN compatibility.

-- The sketch uses the [Catena Arduino Platform](https://github.com/mcci-catena/Catena-Arduino-Platform.git), and therefore the basic provisioning commands from the platform are always availble while the sketch is running.
+- The sketch uses the [Catena Arduino Platform](https://github.com/mcci-catena/Catena-Arduino-Platform.git), and therefore the basic provisioning commands from the platform are always available while the sketch is running.
 This also allows user commands to be added if desired.

 - The `McciCatena::cPollableObject` paradigm is used to simplify the coordination of the activities described above.